-Effective March 17, public-facing government and public employees, not-for-profit workers who provide publicfacing services to New Yorkers in need, and essential in-person public-facing building service workers and providers of essential building services are eligible to be vaccinated.
+Beginning March 17, public-facing government and public employees, not-for-profit workers who provide public-facing services to New Yorkers in need, and essential in-person public-facing building service workers and providers of essential building services are eligible to be vaccinated.

-New York is mandating social equity and fair distribution among the priority groups eligible to ensure fair treatment and proportionate allocations both by eligibility group and by region.
+New York is mandating social equity and fair distribution among the priority groups now eligible to ensure fair treatment and proportionate allocations both by eligibility group and by region.

-All vaccine providers in New York State, including those located in the City of New York and those participating in federal programs, must follow New York State Department of Health (NYSDOH) guidance regarding vaccine prioritization, as well as any other relevant directives, including reporting to the NYS Vaccine Tracker.
+All vaccine providers in New York State, including those located in the City of New York and those participating in federal programs, must follow New York State Department of Health (NYSDOH) guidance regarding vaccine prioritization, as well as any other relevant directives.